BTCDecoded/blvm-node/docs/README.md

-# Reference Node Documentation
+# bllvm-node Documentation

-This directory contains documentation for the reference node implementation.
+Documentation for the bllvm-node implementation.

 ## Core Documentation